California Reptiles & Amphibians

-Identifying California Alligator Lizards - Elgaria
+Identifying Alligator Lizards in California

 Alligator lizards are found in almost any natural habitat in California (except most of the deserts and very high elevations.)
 They can be fairly large in size.
 Active during daylight, they are frequently seen moving on the ground, and occasionally up in bushes.
 They are also often found underneath debris, beach driftwood, and near human settlements.
 Alligator lizards do not typically bask in the sun out in the open or on top of a rock like many other lizard species.
 They seem to prefer sunny spots with some cover nearby.
 This is a lizard that is often seen in yards and garages in Southern California.